 There is, however, a resurgence of classical education occurring.
 CNN has an interesting article about the rise of classical schools, both public and private.
 The classical curriculum at these schools isn’t just a matter of adding a few language or philosophy classes to an otherwise entirely modern education; rather the schools are taking a more all-encompassing approach of dividing the classical education curriculum into the medieval trivium of grammar, logic and rhetoric.

-Grammar is taught starting in kindergarten and lasting through fourth grade, in which children learn basic facts and math, poetry, phonics and spelling, music, the natural world including animal and plant kingdoms, the history of civilization starting with the ancient Egyptians, Greeks and Romans, and begin learning languages such as Latin.
+Grammar is taught starting in kindergarten and lasting to fourth grade, in which children learn basic facts and math, poetry, spelling, music, the natural world, the history of mankind starting with the ancient Greeks, Egyptians, and Romans.
+Students also begin learning languages such as Latin.

-Then comes the Logic stage, which starts in fifth grade and lasts through eighth grade, in which children learn powers of evaluation, analyzation, discernment and inquiry.
-They study algebra, participate in discussions, learn argumentation and cause and effect, as well as how to propose and defend a thesis, and they’re still learning Latin.
+Then comes the Logic education, which starts in fifth grade and lasts through eighth grade, in which children learn powers of evaluation, analyzation, discernment and inquiry.
+Students learn algebra, participate in discussions, learn argumentation and cause and effect, as well as offering and defending a thesis, and they’re still learning Latin.

 Lastly, there is the Rhetoric stage, beginning in ninth grade and lasts through twelfth, in which students focus on knowledge and idea application and expression through writing and speaking.

-Combining these stages of learning with modern education was popularized in part by British author Dorothy Sayers, friend of C. S. Lewis and J. R. R. Tolkien, in her essay “The Lost Tools of Learning” presented at Oxford University in 1947.
+Combining these stages of learning with current educational models was made popular, in part, by Dorothy Sayers, friend of C. S. Lewis and J. R. R. Tolkien, in her essay “The Lost Tools of Learning” presented at Oxford University in 1947.
 In this essay Sayers writes “[T]oday a great number–perhaps the majority–of the men and women who handle our affairs, write our books and our newspapers, carry out our research, present our plays and our films, speak from our platforms and pulpits–yes, and who educate our young people–have never, even in a lingering traditional memory, undergone the Scholastic discipline.
 Less and less do the children who come to be educated bring any of that tradition with them.”

 Scholastic discipline was the medieval practice of applying reason to beliefs that were matters of faith in medieval thought.
 By extension, medieval thinkers developed and taught important philosophical ideas that were not directly related to theology, and where the trivium of grammar, logic and rhetoric was developed.
 In the essay Sayers explains that being taught how to learn is more important than being trained for a specific task, for in so doing anyone can learn just about anything.
 She makes the point that an entire society, each trained only in specific tasks, will not see the end purpose for which the individual work is for, nor what all of the collective work is supposed to amount to; they will miss the interconnected synthesis and the bigger picture.

 At St. Theresa Catholic School in Sugar Land, Texas, the pre-K-through through fifth-grade school has approximately 160 students enrolled each year.
-Second-graders will learn Greek history, with, for instance, the help of children’s versions of “The Iliad” and “The Odyssey.”
-Latin lessons begin in first grade.
+Second-graders will learn Greek history, with, for instance, the help of “The Iliad” and “The Odyssey” (both written for children).
+Latin study begin in 1st grade.

-in 2011, The Association of Classical and Christian Schools conducted a survey of its member schools’ graduates which showed that 98.3% went on to attend college, of which 34.8% chose to attend a Christian university, and the most popular among the remaining 63.5% chose the University of Southern California, Georgia Tech, and the U.S. Naval Academy.
+in 2011, The Association of Classical and Christian Schools conducted a survey of graduates which showed that 98.3% went on to attend college, of which 34.8% chose to attend a Christian university, and the most popular among the remaining 63.5% chose USC, Georgia Tech, and the U.S. Naval Academy.
 In addition to producing students with a high propensity for attending college, a classical education seems to have a bearing on scoring higher on standardized tests.
-For instance, on the SAT the class of 2012 averaged 621 in reading, 606 in writing and 597 in math, scores that were significantly higher than the national average.
+For instance, on the SAT the class of 2012 averaged scores that were significantly better than our national average.

-Some school systems have adopted classical education models in public charter schools.
-Ridgeview Classical Schools, a K-12 charter school located in the Poudre School District in Fort Collins, Colorado, is ranked #103 in best high schools in the nation by U.S. News & World Report in 2013, and #2 in the state.
+Certain schools have instantiated classical education types of learning into charter schools (which are public).
+Ridgeview Classical Schools, located in the Poudre School District in Fort Collins, Colorado, is ranked #103 in best high schools in the nation by U.S. News & World Report in 2013, and #2 in the state.

 The Barney Charter School Initiative is opening classical education charter schools around the nation.
-It is a collaboration with The Barney Family Foundation and Hillsdale College, a liberal arts institution located in Hillsdale, Michigan.
-The collaboration has opened schools in Lewisville, Texas, Moriarty, New Mexico, Savannah, Georgia, and Bentonville, Arkansas.
+It is a collaboration with The Barney Family Foundation and Hillsdale College, a liberal arts college located in Hillsdale, Michigan.
+The collaboration has brought schools to Lewisville, Texas, Moriarty, New Mexico, Savannah, Georgia, and Bentonville, Arkansas.
 In 2014, more classical education charter schools will open in Atlanta, Georgia, Naples, Florida, Las Vegas, Nevada, Leander, Texas, and Palm Bay, Florida.

 In this TEDx video, Rebekah Hagstrom, founder and headmaster of Liberty Classical Academy, a private Christian school located in Minneapolis/St. Paul, gives an overview of what a classical education involves from a non-denominational Christian perspective.